misiektoja/spotify_monitor/README.md

 - Information about context of listened song (playlist/artist/album) with clickable URLs
 - Email notifications for different events (user gets active/inactive, specific/all songs, errors)
 - Saving all listened songs with timestamps to the CSV file
-- Clickable Apple and Genius search URLs printed in the console & included in email notifications
+- Clickable Apple Music and Genius search URLs printed in the console & included in email notifications
 - Showing basic statistics for user's playing session (how long, time span)
 - Possibility to control the running copy of the script via signals